 In trying to change the values and attitudes of an entire generation, funded programs must produce measurable results.
 If we create stewards, even one-at-a-time, these values will spread through society as they have in the past.

-A. The Next Generation Fund is administered by the Rocky Mountain Conservancy on behalf of its educational partnership with Rocky Mountain National Park.
+The Next Generation Fund is administered by the Rocky Mountain Conservancy on behalf of its educational partnership with Rocky Mountain National Park.
 This assures that donations to the Fund are tax-deductible under the Rocky Mountain Conservancy nonprofit 501(c)(3) status.
 Funds raised to support federal programs must be raised pursuant to a fundraising agreement that documents the purpose and methods of fundraising and the disposition of funds raised.
 Decisions on fundraising methods, investment policy, allocation of funds to be spent and accountability are guided by law and are the responsibility of the Rocky Mountain Conservancy under the terms of its cooperating and fundraising agreements.

-A. Yes.
+Yes.
 Corporate donors should contact the Rocky Mountain Conservancy as follows:

 Rocky Mountain Conservancy